-Sceptical of Script Hosting Sites
+Script Hosting Sites – Friend or Foe?

 We’re not going to lie, here at Industrial Scripts one of the toughest parts of our work is gaining industry traction for our Talent Connector programme.

-Not just anyone can have their details marketed, either – our consultant has to award the script an “above Pass” rating (so “Low Consider”, “Consider” or a fabled “Recommend”) to qualify.
+Not just anyone can have their details marketed, either – one of our script consultants has to award the script an “above Pass” rating (so “Low Consider”, “Consider” or a fabled “Recommend”) to qualify.

 “Blahdiblah Script Hosting – we revolutionise the way writers and scripts are found!” (or not).

-As suggested it is a battle to get the industry’s attention for these scripts.
+As suggested it is a serious battle to get the industry’s attention for these scripts.

 - No Personal Bias: we have no vested interest in promoting projects, unlike agents or hosting sites. ie. if a script sells, we make no money.
 If a writer signs with an agent again, we make no money.
 There is no reason for us to send out scripts in the hope they bring in some cash for the agency.
 Because they don’t.
 Because we’re not an agency.
 We’re a script consultancy.

 - Personal Connections: our consultants didn’t bowl into the business 6 or 12 months ago.
-Several of our staff have over a decade each in the industry, with all the connections and coffees and lunches and networking and deals and drunken Cannes with the powers-that-be such an industry innings entails.
+Several of our staff have over a decade each in the industry, with all the connections and coffees and lunches and networking and deals and drunken Cannes with the powers-that-be such an industry term entails.
 And still we have to battle hard to get our agent and producer friends’ attention for these scripts.

 - Reputation/Brand: without honking our own horns we’re one of the larger, more visible, better thought of script consultancies from the POV of those in the corridors of power.
 The IS name carries some weight.
-And still it’s a dogfight to get unknown projects from new talent recognised…
+And still it’s a dogfight to get unknown projects from new talent read and recognised…

 - Minimal Admin: our Talent Connector Programme has been designed to make the lives of execs, agents and producers as easy as possible.
-They get one email from us a month.
+They get one email from us.
 Click a link.
 They browse qualifying projects.
 They email the writer to request the script.
 Job done.
 No trawling around large seas of projects, no search engines that overcomplicate the process, no flaff, just in, out and request the project.
 And still it’s tough to get agents and producers to give up the necessary time.

 - It’s Free: for our clients, they’ve already received their detailed script analysis.
 They’ve already got what they paid for.
 Talent Connector is simply a free bonus add-on we deliver to our best and brightest.
 Talent Connector is not a paid-to-enter screenwriting competition like the hundreds of others.

-Based on all of the above, do you think a paid script hosting website, with perhaps less solid credentials would have a credible shot at gaining the attention of the industry’s incredibly busy agents, executives and producers?
+Based on all of the above, do you think a paid script hosting website, with perhaps less solid credentials, would have a credible shot at gaining the attention of the industry’s incredibly busy agents, executives and producers?

 Nope, neither did we.

 “My script had been optioned in the past, at different times, by two major studios but the rights had reverted back to me.
 So I knew already I had a superior piece of writing on my hands to 90% of the scripts out there.
 I decided to give a major script hosting/promotion website a try, just to test it out.
 I paid extra for the site to cover it, and it tested in the top 2% of scripts on the site.
 I thought I’d be inundated with read requests.
-Instead, I only received 1 request to read the script in 6 months” – An industry writer, Cannes 2014
+Instead, I only received 1 request to read the script in 6 months” – An industry writer at Cannes

 2. “Speed of the Puma!”: The Old Fashioned Ways Die Hard

-“Film”, a learned Development Executive this scribe worked under once said, “is a people business if ever there was one”.
+“Film”, a learned Development Executive this writer worked under once said, “is a people business if ever there was one”.
 All the agents we know scout talent the old fashioned ways and work off personal referrals and recommendations.
 They go to the theatre, a lot.
 They watch short films, a lot.
-They field calls and emails off their mates at other companies, a lot.
+They field calls and emails off their friends at other companies, a lot.
 They do rounds of coffees and ask other people what they’ve read, a lot.
 They prioritise all this work way, way above pitch contests and script hosting sites and all the new ways of talent tracking that the internet has belched up.
 Don’t believe us?
 Ask around, call a few agencies.
 The old ways of talent tracking die harder than Bruce Willis.

 3. Many Have Tried, Many Have Failed

 Without naming names, there’s been enough attempts now at “revolutionising the way writers and scripts are found”.
 Sites appear, bury Twitter and Facebook in an avalanche of promotional tweets, and then slink off into the shadows when nothing happens.
-One, maybe two sites in America have made a genuine go of it over a period of years promoting/connecting scripts in a huge marketplace, but that’s it.
+Enough already.
+One, maybe two sites in America have made a genuine go of it over a sustained period of years promoting/connecting scripts in a huge marketplace, but that’s it.
 And, again, the rules above apply – you’d find a way into the business far quicker as a writer by JUST WRITING SOMETHING AWESOME and finding a way (any way) to get it in front of someone who knows someone who knows someone, than you would uploading it to hosting sites.
 The game’s up, it just doesn’t work, nobody’s got the time, energy or inclination…